haddocking/haddocking.github.io/education/powerfit/index.md

 following files:

 * `fit_N.pdb`: the best *N* fits, judged by the cross-correlation score.
-* `solutions.out`: list all non-redundant solutions, ordered by their correlation score.
+* `solutions.out`: a list of all non-redundant solutions, ordered by their correlation score.
 The first column shows the cross-correlation score; columns 2 to 4 are the z, y and x coordinate of the center of the structure; columns 5 to 14 show the rotation matrix values.